hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 This slide introduces our research.
 Our study aims to improve global routing in the physical design process.
 Global routing creates coarse routing guides for all nets.
-As shown in the right figure, it routes on coarse-grained grids called gcells and assigns metal layers.
+As shown in the right figure, it generates guides on coarse-grained grids called gcells and assigns metal layers.
-Net topology construction is typically the first step performed in global routing tools.
+Net topology construction is typically the first step performed in many global routing tools.
 This step determines the topology for each net, which is then used to decompose multi-pin nets into several 2-pin nets.
 For example, the bottom figure shows pins that need to be connected as a single net.
 The blue triangle represents the source pin driving the net.
 The black and red squares indicate non-critical and critical sinks, respectively.
 Many existing global routing tools focused on minimizing wirelength (WL).
-However, as chips have become faster, focusing on wirelength reduction can lead to longer pathlengths, negatively impacting critical path timing.
+However, focusing solely on total wirelength can lead to longer pathlengths to some pins.
+This can negatively impact critical path timing.
 Therefore, we propose a practical net topology refinement that enhances chip timing quality with minimal wirelength increase.

 ![20240909-152000]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152000.png){: .align-center}